Archduchess Mathilda of Austria: Early life

 During the winter, the family lived in the Archduke Albert Palace (today the Albertina museum) in Vienna, which was close to the Hofburg, the imperial residence.
 The family of Archduke Albert was very close to the family of his second cousin once removed, Emperor Franz Joseph I, and especially to his wife Empress Elisabeth, who was childhood friends with Archduchess Hildegard, her first cousin.

 Due to Archduke Albert's various official duties, his wife and their children mostly lived apart from him until April 1852, when they moved to Buda (today a part of Budapest, Hungary), where he had been appointed as the military and civil governor of Hungary the previous year.
 They lived in Sándor Palace until 1860, while the royal palace of Buda Castle was being renovated and refurbished after the damages of the Revolution of 1848, and then moved into the royal palace.

 In March 1864, Mathilde's uncle, King Maximilian II of Bavaria died, and her mother travelled to the funeral in Munich, where she fell ill with lung inflammation and pleurisy, and died in early April.

 On 28 October 1865, Mathilde was confirmed into the Roman Catholic Church by the Prince-Archbishop of Vienna, Joseph Othmar Rauscher.
 Her aunt Adelgunde, Duchess of Modena became her godmother.
 On 23 December 1865, she stood proxy for the godmother, Queen Victoria of the United Kingdom, at the baptism of her niece, Duchess Maria Amalia of Württemberg (1865–1883).
 At the emperor's request, Mathilde was taught history and literature between 1866 and 1867 by Leopold Neumann, a professor of history and international law at the University of Vienna.

 Mathilde was close friends with her paternal third cousin (and also stepdaughter of Mathilde's paternal uncle, Archduke Karl Ferdinand (1818–1874) Archduchess Maria Theresa of Austria-Este (1849–1919), who was her age, and later became Queen of Bavaria as the wife of King Ludwig III, Mathilde's maternal first cousin.

 Around this time, Mathilde's paternal third cousin from the Italian line of the House of Habsburg, Archduke Ludwig Salvator fell in love with her.
 However, the family was planning a dynastic marriage of high importance for Mathilde: she was to marry Prince Umberto of Savoy, the Crown Prince of Italy (1844–1900), in order to improve the strained relationship between Austria-Hungary and Italy.
-Had they married, Mathilde would have become Queen of Italy upon her husband's succession.
+Had they married, Mathilde would have become Queen of Italy upon her husband's succession in 1878 as Umberto I.